 - Preadmission Screening and Resident Review (PASRR) habilitation coordinators

-To ensure members do not experience a gap in services due to the temporary suspension of face to face service coordination visits for COVID-19, HHSC is extending Intellectual Disability/Related Condition (ID/RC) assessments and individual plans of care (IPC) expiring through June 30, 2020 for individuals who are enrolled in the following programs:
+To ensure members do not experience a gap in services due to the temporary suspension of face to face service coordination visits for COVID-19, HHSC is extending Intellectual Disability/Related Condition (ID/RC) assessments and individual plans of care (IPC) until further guidance is provided by HHSC for individuals who are enrolled in the following programs:

 - Community Living Assistance and Support (CLASS)

 - Deaf Blind with Multiple Disabilities (DBMD)

 - Home and Community-based Services Program (HCS)

 - Texas Home Living (TxHmL)

 FMSAs may suspend providing face-to-face orientations for CDS employers through October 23, 2020.
 Employer orientations scheduled through the end of October 2020 will be virtual or by telephone.
 Face-to-face will be required after the suspension.

 Appeals and Fair Hearings